Step 3: Road out of Lockdown

 On the 17th May we entered Step 3 on the Road out of Lockdown.

-Outdoor hospitality has open and all retail shops.
+Indoor hospitality has open and we can now meet up to six people or two household inside.
 The governments message is still to work from home if possible.

 You can find out more on coronavirus guidance and the current restrictions here.